-Mr Kenneth Ip Yew Wa CHIEF OPERATING OFFICER

-Mr. Ip joined the Group on 16 June 2010 and is currently the Chief Operating Officer of the Company.
+Mr Kenneth Ip Yew Wa ("Mr Ip") joined the Group on 16 June 2010 and is currently the Chief Operating Officer of the Company.
 He is also the General Manager of Hantong Metal Component (Penang) Sdn.
 Bhd. and Executive Officer of CFM Slovakia s.r.o..
-Prior to joining the Group, Mr Ip was a Marketing Executive in various corporations and as a tooling designer in an MNC.
+Prior to joining the Group, Mr Ip was a Marketing Executive in various corporations and a tooling designer in an MNC.

-Mr. Ip obtained his Bachelor's Degree in Mechanical Engineering from Nanyang Technological University.
+Mr Ip obtained his Bachelor's Degree in Mechanical Engineering from Nanyang Technological University.